 Anesthesia reboot: Erase these myths and misconceptions

-• Most opioids can cause hyperthermia in cats.
-A recent study has shown a strong association of hyperthermia with hydromorphone, especially when ketamine is used concurrently.1 Dr. Weil’s solution: Administer a microdose of medetomidine (1 µg/kg) postoperatively in cats that have received hydromorphone and ketamine.
+1. It is true that most opioids can cause hyperthermia in cats.
+A recent study has shown a strong association of hyperthermia with hydromorphone, especially when ketamine is used concurrently.1 My solution: Administer a microdose of medetomidine (1 µg/kg) postoperatively in cats that have received hydromorphone and ketamine.

-• Misconceptions abound in terms of breed “sensitivities” to anesthetic drugs.
+2. Misconceptions abound in terms of breed “sensitivities” to anesthetic drugs.
 The only documented sensitivity is associated with greyhounds and barbiturates.
-Their livers’ cannot to process drugs in the same manner as other dogs.
+Their livers cannot process these drugs in the same manner as other dogs.
 However, since barbiturates are rarely used anymore, this problem is almost obsolete.

-• Excessive bradycardia from dexmedetomidine should be handled by reversing the drug with atipamezole, not by using an anticholinergic such as atropine or glycopyrrolate.
-Partial reversal can be done by using a half dose of atipamezole.
+3. Excessive bradycardia from dexmedetomidine should be handled by reversing the drug with atipamezole, not by using an anticholinergic such as atropine or glycopyrrolate.
+Partial reversal can be done with a half dose of atipamezole.

-• Stop using the old-school 10 ml/kg/hr anesthetic fluid rate as a guide.
-The American Animal Hospital Association (AAHA) has new initial fluid rate recommendations: 5 mg/ kg/hr in dogs and 3 mg/kg/hr in cats.
-Get all the details from AAHA’s fluid therapy guidelines here.
+5. Stop using the old-school 10 ml/kg/hr anesthetic fluid rate as a guide.
+The 2013 American Animal Hospital Association and American Association of Feline Practitioners fluid therapy guidelines advise new initial fluid rates: 5 ml/kg/hr in dogs and 3 ml/kg/hr in cats (see dvm360.com/FluidGuidelines).

 1. Posner LP, Gleed RD, Erb HN, et al. Post-anesthetic hyperthermia in cats.
 Vet Anaesth Analg 2007;34(1):40-47.